ProtaStructure : Analysis

 Model Stiffness for Eigenvalue Analysis

 The engineer should use section properties that are appropriate for the Eigenvalue Analysis.
 For columns and walls this could involve making global stiffness adjustments to model cracked section properties.
 The ACI code may be referred to for some guidance in this regard.
-These adjustments can be made via the “Model Options/Stiffnesses” tab of the Building Analysis form.
+These adjustments can be made via the Material and Section Effective Stiffness Factor table in Building Analysis form.

 Controlling the Number of Mode Shapes Required